dydxfoundation/dip/content/dips/DIP-26.md

 The potential mainnet launch of the dYdX Chain is quickly approaching.
 On August 3, 2023, dYdX Foundation published [“Exploring the Future of DYDX: A take on the Potential Migration of DYDX from Ethereum to the dYdX Chain”](https://dydx.foundation/blog/exploring-the-future-of-dydx) and explained that, as a Proof-of-Stake blockchain network, the dYdX Chain, if and when deployed on mainnet, will require a Layer 1 (“L1”) protocol token for staking to validators in order to secure the chain and for stakers of the L1 token to govern the network.

 As a result, the dYdX Foundation announced that it commissioned the development of an Ethereum Smart Contract that, if deployed, could enable a permissionless and autonomous one-way bridge for the DYDX token to be migrated from Ethereum to the dYdX Chain.
-In return for bridging, users will receive wethDYDX which has the same governance and utility functions as Ethereum-based DYDX (“ethDYDX”) on dYdX v3.
+In return for bridging, users will receive wethDYDX which could have the same governance and utility functions as Ethereum-based DYDX (“ethDYDX”) on dYdX v3.

 The Snapshot vote was held to establish alignment about:
 1. The dYdX community adopting the dYdX v4 open-source software (if and when deployed on mainnet) as the next version of the dYdX protocol,